The Sophistry of the Anti-Nationalist: Progressives and Liberals versus Nationalism | Vergilius Rex

 Yet in giving up on appeals to national solidarity, the left has forgotten the basic political argument that served it so well in the past: that out of the ties that bind together our national communities emerges a deep commitment to the well-being, welfare, and social esteem of our fellow citizens.
 This recognizes a basic moral intuition: We have deep and encompassing obligations to those we consider our own, based on a shared sense of membership in a community of fate — or more simply, based on our shared national identity.”
 (Gidron, Noam.
 The left shouldn’t fear nationalism.
 It should embrace it.
 Feb.
 8, 2018.)

-Do you ever wonder why today’s students in the Academies are led to conclude, that the nation-state is obsolete, and the cause of our geopolitical conflicts and issues?
-As Thomas Paine (“Rights of Man”) is used and I paraphrase, as having the ‘world as one’s country’ to support views of liberal internationalist proponents, still Paine argued for the importance of the nation as the cause of liberty when he said:
+As Thomas Paine (“Rights of Man”) is used and I paraphrase, as having the ‘world as one’s country’ to support universalism, and the views of liberal internationalism, still Paine argued for the importance of the nation as the cause of liberty when he said:

 “The cause of America is in a great measure the cause of all mankind.
 Many circumstances hath, and will arise, which are not local, but universal, and through which the principles of all Lovers of Mankind are affected, and in the Event of which, their Affections are interested.
 The laying a Country desolate with Fire and Sword, declaring War against the natural rights of all Mankind, and extirpating the Defenders thereof from the Face of the Earth, is the Concern of every Man to whom Nature hath given the Power of feeling; of which Class, regardless of Party Censure, is the AUTHOR.”
 (Thomas Paine, Common Sense, 14 February 1776.)